techidaily/site-games-able/source/_posts/break-the-chains-of-a-locked-steam-service-with-7-effective-actions.md

 ## 5\.
 Allow Steam Through Firewall

 [According to Steam](https://help.steampowered.com/en/faqs/view/1F39-DCB4-FF28-5748) , firewalls and other security apps might interfere with the Steam client.
-In this case, you should[allow Steam through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+In this case, you should [allow Steam through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
 The same goes if you’re using a third-party antivirus.
 Try adding Steam to the exception list and check if this fixes the issue.

  Similarly to firewall or antivirus software, VPNs could interfere with Steam functionality.
 If you can't open Steam, turn off your VPN, or add Steam to its exception list.